What they are saying...

 "How to Succeed in Romance Without Really Connecting" will be published in the Smith and Kraus anthology The Best Ten Minute Plays 2014.

-"And What a Damn Fine Morning It Is" won both the People's Choice and Judges awards at the Short + Sweet play festival in Sydney, Australia and will be performed at the Gala Finals on March 21!
+"And What a Damn Fine Morning It Is" won both the People's Choice and Judges awards at the Short + Sweet play festival in Sydney, Australia and was performed at the Gala Finals on March 21!

-Bluffton University will present "The Lady and 'The Tyger' or William Blake's 'How I Met Your Mother'" April 1 & 2.
+Bluffton University presented "The Lady and 'The Tyger' or William Blake's 'How I Met Your Mother'" April 1 & 2.